Security Features of HiveMQ

 Encryption at Transport Layer vs Encryption at Application Layer

-Encryption at the application layer means that the payload of an MQTT PUBLISH message is encrypted with an application-specific encryption.
+Application layer encryption encrypts the payload of an MQTT PUBLISH message with application-specific encryption.
 Only clients that know how to decrypt the payload can read the original message payload.
-When not used together with TLS, the transport is unencrypted and attackers could read the raw message on the wire.
-If the attacker does not know how to decrypt the payload, the payload of the MQTT PUBLISH message is secure.
-It is important to understand that only the payload of an MQTT PUBLISH can be encrypted, all other information such as the topic of the MQTT message remains unencrypted.
-Only PUBLISH payloads can be encrypted, all other MQTT messages like CONNECT cannot be secured with this technique.
+Without TLS, the transport is unencrypted and attackers can read raw messages on the wire.
+However, if the attacker cannot decrypt the payload, the PUBLISH payload remains secure.
+NOTE: Application layer encryption only protects PUBLISH payloads.
+Other information such as topic names remains unencrypted, and other MQTT messages such as CONNECT messages cannot be secured with this method.

-Java Key and Trust Stores
+Java Key Stores and Trust Stores

 It is possible to use the same file for the key store and trust store.
 However, to ensure the security of the private key, we strongly recommend that you use separate files.